Intrinsic value in animal ethics: History of the moral status of animals (1880–1980)

-Moral attitudes towards animals in the west (as expressed in public debate and legislation) have changed considerably over time.
+Moral attitudes towards animals in the West (as expressed in public debate and legislation) have changed considerably over time.
 Britain's first anti-cruelty laws were introduced in the Cruelty to Animals Act 1835.
-This was followed by similar laws in many other countries, especially in the second half of the 20th century.
-These laws did not challenge the idea that other animals are resources for human use and they only limited those acts of cruelty which (a) had few economic or social repercussions; and (b) were offensive to human sensibilities (the so-called Offence principle) or at odds with human dignity.
+After this development, many other countries followed suit with similar laws, especially in the second half of the 20th century.
+These laws did not challenge the idea that other animals are resources for human use and they only limited those acts of cruelty which (a) had few economic or social repercussions, and (b) were offensive to human sensibilities (the so-called Offence principle) or at odds with human dignity.
 These regulations were characterized as anthropocentric: they generally prioritized human economic and recreational interests, such as farming, fishing and blood sports, over animal suffering—that is, they favoured the animals' instrumental values over their intrinsic ones.

 During the second half of the 20th century, the intensification of cattle breeding, the growth of pig and chicken factory farming, and the increased use of animals in harmful laboratory experiments provoked fierce debates in which the negative consequences for the animals themselves became an issue.
 Notably during the 1960s and 1970s, pressure groups started to argue on behalf of the interests of animals kept in laboratories and farms.
 They expressed their discontent with laws that protected the institutional cruelty of the animal exploitation industries while only prohibiting selected acts of individual cruelty in certain situations.
 They called for new forms of legislation that would protect animals for non-anthropocentric reasons.

 In these discussions (of the moral relevance of the animal's welfare) two key issues were involved.
 Firstly, the Harm principle, rather than the Offence principle, should be the moral foundation for the protection of animals.
-Secondly, as to the skepticism expressed by scientists regarding the presence of consciousness and self-awareness in animals, they should be granted the benefit of the doubt by adopting the so-called analogy postulate.
+Secondly, as to the scepticism expressed by scientists regarding the presence of consciousness and self-awareness in animals, they should be granted the benefit of the doubt by adopting the so-called analogy postulate.
 Applied ethological research into the behaviour of animals in captivity made it clear that the intensive use of animals had negative effects on the animal's health and well-being.
 Nevertheless, concern for the well-being of animals had to be purged from anthropomorphism and sentimentalism.
-This point of view is taken for example in a report by the Dutch Federation of Veterinarians in the EEC (FVE, 1978) concerning welfare-problems among domestic animals.
+This point of view is taken for example in a report by the Dutch Federation of Veterinarians in the EEC (FVE, 1978) concerning welfare problems among domestic animals.
 This document states that:

 Although the interests of animals often conflict with the demands of society, society remains responsible for the welfare of the animals involved.
 Considerations regarding animal welfare ought to be based on veterinary, scientific and ethological norms, but not on sentiment.
 And although animals do not have fundamental rights, human beings have certain moral obligations towards them.